OmarTools/ScrambleShield/README.md

  - do the same with unsplit.py file to restore the image
 ### Extra Versions Note:
 - mpsplit.py implemented to work using multiprocessing ,**split.py is recommended for shorter splits**
-- unsplitmp.py introduce a dictionary to store the opened part images especially when dealing with a large number of part images,**unsplit.py is recommended for shorter splits**
+- unsplitmp.py introduce a dictionary to store the opened part images which is better especially when dealing with a large number of part images,**unsplit.py is recommended for shorter splits**

 ## Suggested enhancements/future work: